-As Curator and Editor of the Center's Ideas of Humans and Nature program, Anja searches out stories that help us reimagine our relationship to each other and to planet Earth as a whole.
+Curator and Editor of the Center's Ideas of Humans and Nature program, Anja searches out stories that help us reimagine our relationship to each other and to planet Earth as a whole.
 These stories range from deeper philosophical concepts, to reflections of wider-ranging historical perspectives, to the personal story within local places.
-Anja engages storytellers to share fresh perspectives via the written word or through the visual arts, which are then showcased in the Center's Curations series; the electronic journal, Minding Nature; and the Center's weekly newsletter.
+Anja engages storytellers to share fresh perspectives via the written word or through the visual arts, which are showcased in the Center's Curations series and the electronic journal, Minding Nature, where she is Senior Editor.
+Anja recently handed over the reigns of the Center's weekly newsletter so she can focus on developing Minding Nature.

 CONTRIBUTIONS TO HUMANS & NATURE: